PetoLau/jekyll-now/_posts/2016-12-03-Forecast-double-seasonal-time-series-with-multiple-linear-regression-in-R.md

 ![plot of chunk unnamed-chunk-11](/images/post_2/unnamed-chunk-11-1.png)

 That's horrible!
+Do you see that bad fit around 5th March (weekend)?
 We are missing something here.

 Look at the fitted values vs. residuals now.